 Island Harvest’s mission is to end hunger and reduce food waste on Long Island.
 The organization offers several opportunities for all ages to help make a difference in their communities.
 Activities for kids include involving your school in the Hunger Awareness/Coin Harvest Campaign, organizing and hosting your own Food or Fund Drive, or volunteering at community fairs and other special events.
 To learn more about Island Harvest and upcoming volunteer opportunities, visit islandharvest.volunteerhub.com.
 Contact Joan Flynn at 516-294-8528 x121 or email@example.com for more information about volunteer programs.
 If you are planning a food drive, contact Doreen Principe at 631 873-4775 x208 or firstname.lastname@example.org.
 For more information, visit islandharvest.org.

-Students United Against Hunger is a project funded by United Way of Long Island that provides young people with an opportunity to volunteer at The Harry Chapin Food Bank in Hauppauge.
+Kids United Against Hunger is a project funded by United Way of Long Island that provides young people with an opportunity to volunteer at The Harry Chapin Food Bank in Hauppauge.
 Volunteers assist in sorting food, personal care items, household supplies, and pet food and the supplies that are delivered to the Long Island Cares network of 560 community-based member agencies.
-Students United Against Hunger consists of two components: a Hunger 101 workshop in which students play scripted roles of those in need to witness firsthand what it’s like to be struck by hunger and a community service project, both of which young volunteers (ages 7-14) attend with their parents or teachers.
+Kids United Against Hunger consists of two components: a Hunger 101 workshop in which students play scripted roles of those in need to witness firsthand what it’s like to be struck by hunger and a community service project, both of which young volunteers (ages 7-14) attend with their parents or teachers.
 Sessions fill quickly and are booked on a first come, first served basis.
 Students in seventh through 12th grades can also be part of the DREAMS for Youth Advisory Board and assist the United Way staff with decisions about the organization’s scholarship program.
-For more information or to register for the Students United Against Hunger project, contact Sandra Mahoney at 631-940-3703 or email@example.com.
+For more information or to register for the Kids United Against Hunger project, contact Christine Brown at 631-582-3663 x120 or email@example.com; for DREAMS for Youth Advisory Board, contact Sandra Mahoney at 631-940-3703 or firstname.lastname@example.org.
 819 Grand Blvd., Deer Park. unitedwayli.org/volunteer.

 Help a Family Far from Home